 4.6.
-The Director of Finance will ensure that measures to counter fraud and corruption and to facilitate such disclosures are defined, documented, widely distributed and reviewed at appropriate intervals, in consultation with the Chief Internal Auditor, as appropriate.
-Any investigations of this type undertaken by internal audit will be under the direction of the Chief Internal Auditor, in consultation with the Director of Finance, with a report to the Audit and Governance Committee, the Leader and Chief Executive as appropriate.
-The Head of Human Resources and Organisational Development will ensure that 'whistle-blowing' procedures are defined, documented, widely communicated and reviewed at appropriate intervals, in consultation with the Director of Legal and Democratic Services and the Chief Internal Auditor.
+The Executive Director for Finance will ensure that measures to counter fraud and corruption and to facilitate such disclosures are defined, documented, widely distributed and reviewed at appropriate intervals, in consultation with the Chief Internal Auditor, as appropriate.
+Any investigations of this type undertaken by internal audit will be under the direction of the Chief Internal Auditor, in consultation with the Executive Director for Finance The Head of Human Resources and Organisational Development will ensure that 'whistle-blowing' procedures are defined, documented, widely communicated and reviewed at appropriate intervals, in consultation with the Monitoring Officer and the Chief Internal Auditor.